top of page

 Homework Help

-Education Equity for Spanish Speaking Families
+Education Equity for Marginalized Families

 CPLAN is committed to amplifying the voices of those often marginalized.
 There is a series of events for Spanish Speaking families hosted entirely in Spanish, to teach parents/caregivers how to navigate the education system in various capacities such as:

-• Accessing and Navigating ASPEN
+• Accessing and navigating the parent portal

 • Understanding their child's report card